5 Common Relapse Warning Signs and Symptoms To Heed In Early Recovery

 Life or death

-Losing all that you worked for in early recovery or continuing to restore and rebuild past relationships, with loved ones, family, and friends.
+Losing all that you worked for in early recovery such as restoring and rebuilding past relationships, with loved ones, family, and friends.

 5 warning signs and symptoms of an impending relapse include: